messiLiao/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is 34799
+Number of training examples:
+n_train = 34799

-* The size of the validation set is 4410
+Number of validation examples: n_validation = 4410

-* The size of test set is 12630
+Number of testing examples.
+n_test = 12630

-* The shape of a traffic sign image is 32x32x3
+# The shape of an traffic sign image:
+image_shape = (32, 32, 3)

-* The number of unique classes/labels in the data set is  43
+# The number of unique classes/labels in the dataset is
+n_classes = 43d

 #### 2. Include an exploratory visualization of the dataset.